 \subsection{OTOC in $J\bar{T}$-deformed Ising model}

 Similarly, one can calculate the OTOC in the $J\bar{T}$-deformed Ising model.
-The first order $J\bar{T}$ deformation to the thermal correlator is following
+The first order $J\bar{T}$ deformation of the thermal correlator is as follows

-where $w=x+t$ and $\bar{w}=x-t$ are coordinates on the cylinder, which are similar as the setup in the above subsection.
-For the $J\bar{T}$ deformation, one has to replace the $T$ operator in the eq.(\ref{DeformedTT}) with the conserved current $J$ to obtain the deformed OTOC \be
+where $w=x+t$ and $\bar{w}=x-t$ are coordinates on the cylinder, which is similar to the setup in the above subsection.
+For the $J\bar{T}$ deformation, one has to replace the $T$ operator in eq.(\ref{DeformedTT}) with the conserved current $J$ to obtain the deformed OTOC \be

-\ee where the $w_1, w_2,w_3,w_4$ are the operator positions on the cylinder and $z_1, z_2,z_3,z_4$ are the corresponding coordinates on the plane and the map between $w-$ plane and $z-$plane is given by the eq.(\ref{conformalmap}).
-The first oder correction to the OTOC is following \be \ee
+\ee where $w_1, w_2,w_3,w_4$ are the operator positions on the cylinder and $z_1, z_2,z_3,z_4$ are the corresponding coordinates on the plane, and the map between the $w-$ plane and $z-$plane is given by eq.(\ref{conformalmap}).
+The first order correction to the OTOC is following \be \ee